Treatment for Dog and Cat Bites and Scratches

 • Wash the wound with soap and water under pressure from a faucet for at least 5 minutes.
 Don’t scrub as this may bruise the tissue.

-• If possible, find the animal that inflicted the wound.
+• If possible, find the animal that caused the wound.
 Some animals need to be captured, confined, and closely watched for rabies.
 Don’t try to capture the animal yourself.
 Instead, contact the nearest animal warden or animal control office in your area.

 Request an Appointment